Aston Villa Logo

 Aston Villa Emblem

 The heraldic lion was most often depicted against the background of round or rectangular shields with a pointed base.
 It was complemented by the motto “Prepared,” which has been used by the team since 1878.
-Now the slogan is absent: the developers have simplified the logo to match the fashionable minimalism.
+Now, the motto is absent: the developers simplified the logo to fit the trendy minimalism.

-The abbreviation that adorns the top of the shield is in a serif typeface.
-This font is called Stempel Garamond Bold and belongs to the French Oldstyle group.
-It was created by the Parisian printer Claude Garamond in the first half of the 16th century.
+The abbreviation adorning the top of the shield is done in a serif font.
+The font is called Stempel Garamond Bold and belongs to the French Oldstyle group.
+It was created by Parisian printer Claude Garamond in the first half of the 16th century.

 Aston Villa color codes